vippsas/vipps-developers/README.md

 You are now ready to use the iOS test app connected to the Vipps test environment.

-**Important:** Do _not_ use the test phone number in production, as the test number may be a real phone number for a Vipps user.
+**Important:** Do _not_ use the test phone number in production, as the test number may be a real phone number for a real Vipps user.

 ## Android